OracleMichael/OIC101/README.md

 If a **pencil icon** appears in the place of a white switch, the integration is not ready for activation.
 Please check that you have completed all parts of section 3 before moving on.
 If a **lock icon** appears in the place of a white switch, this indicates that another session is in progress right now.
 This can happen if another user is currently editing your integration, or if you were moved out of edit mode by a page refresh or some navigation away from your integration other than clicking **close**.
 In this case, you must first unlock your integration by clicking the hamburger menu on the right side of the rectangle containing your integration, then select **unlock**.
 Then you will be able to activate your integration if the white switch appears.

 ### 4.1: Activate the integration
 1. Click the switch icon.
-This brings you to a dialog box.
+This brings you to the activation dialog box.
 Uncheck "Contribute integration mappings..." and check "Enable tracing".
 Once it appears, also check "Include payload".
 Finally, click **Activate**.
 You should see a screen that looks like the second image when you have successfully activated the integration.
 <img src="images/OIC-4.02.png" width="100%" title="Activating integration">
 <img src="images/OIC-4.03.png" width="100%" title="Successful activation">

 **NOTE**: For development and testing environments, it is ok to include the payload for debugging purposes.
 However, to be best-practice complaint, you should not include the payload for production environments.
-Also, this payload will appear in the **activity stream** or **activity log** (see [Activity Log](#activity) under Miscellaneous important information within OIC).
+Also, this payload will appear in the **activity stream** or **activity log**<!-- (see [Activity Log](#activity) under Miscellaneous important information within OIC)-->.

 2. At the very top, a green banner with two links should appear.
 Navigate to the website that looks something like `https://oic-ne-sc-orasenatdoracledigital01.integration.ocp.oraclecloud.com/ic/api/integration/v1/flows/rest/OIC101_INTEGRATION/1.0/metadata`.
 You can do this by clicking the corresponding link in the green banner, or you can click a new **gear icon** that gives you equivalent links (first image).
 Both of these take you to the metadata page (second image).
 <img src="images/OIC-4.04.png" width="100%" title="Running the integration">